 3. Mission matters.

-Not-for-profit retirement care communities, especially those founded on or operated along faith-based values , often provide care from a mission-driven standpoint, rather than a financially-motivated standpoint.
+Not-for-profit retirement care communities, especially those founded on or operated along with faith-based values, often provide care from a mission-driven standpoint rather than a financially-motivated standpoint.

-That’s not to say that not-for-profit entities don’t seek to minimize costs — they do.
-But when not-for-profit organizations realize cost savings or see revenue windfalls, those surpluses are used either to subsidize care for residents who cannot afford quality care on their own, or to improve the overall quality of care across the organization.
+That’s not to say that not-for-profit entities don’t seek to minimize costs.
+But when not-for-profit organizations realize cost savings or see revenue windfalls, those surpluses are used either to subsidize care for residents who cannot afford quality care on their own or to improve the overall quality of care across the organization.

-A Chicago Tribune examination of the retirement care industry found that when care providers organize themselves around a “mission-driven” ethos, it “implies they have a higher purpose to serve residents.”
+A Chicago Tribune examination of the retirement care industry found that when care providers organize themselves around a “mission-driven” ethos, it “implies they have a higher purpose of serving residents.”
 In other words, they view senior care as a calling — not a money-making enterprise.

 That’s certainly true of us here at Episcopal Church Home.

 We believe that rendering care to our elders is our sacred duty.
 As an Episcopal Retirement Services community, we strive to make sure our residents, and their families, know that we are not only deeply committed to providing Kentuckians with the best-quality senior care, we’ll honor our promise never to ask a resident to leave our community due to financial hardship.

 If your family is searching for a retirement care provider for your senior loved one, we’re here and able to help.
 Click here to learn more about our Louisville retirement community.